Akhil-215/ecommerce-scraping-tool/README.md

-# Amazon Product Scraper
+# Ecommerce Scraping Tool

-A Python-based web scraper that extracts product details such as titles, prices, and links from Amazon's search results.
+A Python-based web scraper that extracts product details such as titles, prices, and links from eCommerce websites like Amazon.
 This project uses **Selenium WebDriver** for automating browser interaction and **BeautifulSoup** for parsing the HTML to extract the desired data.
 The results are saved in a CSV file for easy analysis.

 ## Features:
-- Scrapes product **titles**, **prices**, and **links** from Amazon's product pages.
+- Scrapes product **titles**, **prices**, and **links** from eCommerce product pages.
 - Uses **Selenium** to handle dynamic page rendering and interactions.
 - Automates navigation across **multiple pages** of search results.
 - **Logs** the scraping process to track progress and errors.